 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

 Nutrients declined from ‘good’ with a score of 71 in 2018-19 to ‘moderate’ with a score of 60.
-Dissolved inorganic nitrogen (DIN) remained on a score of 42 with monthly median concentrations were consistently not meeting guideline values.
-The filterable reactive phosphorus (FRP) indicator scored 90 and improved from ‘good’ in 2017-18 to ‘very good’, with monthly median concentrations mostly meeting guideline values.
+Dissolved inorganic nitrogen (DIN) remained on a score of 42 with monthly median concentrations often not meeting guideline values.
+The filterable reactive phosphorus (FRP) indicator scored 77 and declined from ‘very good’ in 2018-19 to ‘good’, with monthly median concentrations often meeting guideline values.